 The HOS Rules

-An Hours of Service ELD helps a driver properly adhere to the HOS rules.
+An Hours of Service ELD helps a driver properly adhere to the HOS DOT rules.
 These rules are different for both property-carrying and passenger-carrying drivers.

 - Drivers can drive for 11 consecutive hours only after 10 consecutive hours off duty.

 - The driver may not drive more than 14 consecutive hours following 10 hours off duty.